 We all aspire to live a more streamlined life, but getting rid of the clutter in your home is not as easy as it sounds.
 Even things we might use only once or twice seem to call out to us once faced with the trash can.
 With this simple-to-follow method and a little willpower, it is possible to give clutter a life far away from yours.

-Determining the Categories for Conquering Clutter
+The Categories for Conquering Clutter

-If the items in this box will not fit into your home without cluttering an area up, try to reassess if you really need them.
+- Put away: This should be your smallest category.
+These are items that you use on a regular basis.
+Monitor yourself by determining if you have a place for each item.
+If the items in this box will not fit into your home without cluttering an area up, reassess if you really need them.
 If you do need these essentials, try to come up with a storage solution that fits into your home.

+Working room by room, sort items into the appropriate boxes.
+Work with one item at a time determining its proper place in your newly organized life.
 Do not forget to go through closets, cabinets, and storage spaces.
-Removing clutter from rooms like the kitchen and bathroom may be very easy to do, while rooms with storage containers and closets may take a lot more time.
+While removing clutter from rooms like the kitchen and bathroom may be easy, rooms with storage containers and closets may take a lot more time.

 Things To Remember

-- Keeping things just because you might need them someday may seem like a good reason for clogging your closets.
-Remind yourself that what you really need is space and organization.
+- Organization trumps "someday": Keeping things just because you might need them someday may seem like a good reason for clogging your closets, but remind yourself that what you really need is space and organization.